-With the commencement of section 1 of the Flood and Water Management Act 2010, Sutton Council has been given the power to designate structures or features with a significant impact on flood risk from ordinary watercourses, surface water flooding and groundwater.
+Section 1 of the Flood and Water Management Act 2010, gives us the power to designate structures or features with a significant impact on flood risk from:

-The purpose of designating features is to highlight the role some features and structures have in reducing flood risk.
-Most of the time designating a structure indicates that if the structures were removed, or damaged, a number of properties would be at greater risk of property flooding.
+The purpose of the designation is to highlight the role some features and structures have in reducing flood risk.
+Usually, designating a structure indicates that there is a risk to property flooding if the structures are removed or damaged.

-Should a structure or feature you own be considered for designation, the council will contact you to take you through the designation process.
+If a structure or feature that you own is considered for designation, we will contact you to take you through the designation process.